When to Write a Novel vs. Novella: 5 Key Factors

 Get customizable templates for easy book writing and structuring.

-When deciding whether to write a novel vs. novella here are the three top things to consider:
+When deciding whether to write a novel vs. novella here are the five top things to consider:

 1. The Length of the Story